How to Design a Self-Sufficient Tropical Permaculture Homestead

 Tropical systems succeed or fail based on fertility management.

-Fertility is not imported; it is grown.
+Fertility is not imported.
+It is grown.

 Key elements include: